datacamp435/dog-breed-classifier/README.md

 Alternatively, your submission could consist of the GitHub link to your repository.

 ## Blog Post
-I have written a blog post about this project on Medium.
-It can be found here: https://medium.com/@data.camp435/dog-breed-classifier-using-convolutional-neural-networks-c0ff69a57372
+### A Medium blog post with the explaining this project can be found here:
+https://medium.com/@data.camp435/dog-breed-classifier-using-convolutional-neural-networks-c0ff69a57372